 I do have a tiny bit of good news thought.
 The federal ban was lifted in New York State in 2003 and currant growing is making a comeback in New York, Vermont, Connecticut and Oregon - look out for these classic beauties if you are in the area.

 In the UK blackcurrants are widely available through the summer months.
 Find them at Pick Your Own Farms, farm shops and supermarkets.
-And in the colour months try the freezer department, especially in farm shops.
+And in the cooler months try the freezer department, especially in farm shops.
+They are a great fallback when a craving for apple and blackcurrant crumble hits in the dead of winter.

 Prepare the Blackcurrants